 Our adopted highway section starts at Avery Creek Road, the riding stables road, and ends at Forest Service Road 475, the fish hatchery road.
 The once a year fish hatchery road clean-up starts at the junction of US 276 and FSR 475 and ends at Cove Creek.
 Both roads are divided into six one-half mile sections.
 It works best if we have a minimum of two people per section, for a total of twelve volunteers.
 More are always welcome.

 We meet at Coon Tree Picnic Area parking lot (for US 276 clean-ups) or the fish hatchery parking lot (for the FS 475 clean-ups) at 10:00 AM, coffee and pastries are provided; as are trash bags and pick-up tools.
-Gloves are available, although you may prefer to bring your own.

 It ends up being a leisurely walk along a beautiful road with the river in sight, and allows you to scout some water for later fishing.
-In fact, many people bring their rods along, and top off the day with some fishing.
+In fact, many people bring their rods along and top off the day with some fishing.